 - Frank-John Hadley, DownBeat Magazine 4 stars (out of 4

-As Tim gained a more in-depth knowledge of songwriting, he came to understand that if roots/blues music was going to stay relevant in today’s world, the songs had to tackle contemporary subjects.
+Through his study and immersion in the genre, Tim realized that if roots/blues music was going to stay relevant in today’s world, the songs had to tackle contemporary subjects.
 “The blues is essentially a genre in which the singer is having a cathartic experience.
 If you write about themes that are meaningful to your experience, you will create something new,” says Gartland.

-After moving to Boston in 1989, Tim became a key player in the Boston blues circuit.
-In 1998, he was a finalist in the Boston Blues Challenge Competition.
-He made frequent appearances at regional and national blues festivals as well as prestigious guest artist appearances with the top tier musicians in this talent-rich area.
+Tim’s journey led him to Boston where he became a key player in the blues circuit.
+He was a finalist in the Boston International Blues Challenge and made frequent appearances at regional and national blues festivals.
+He also was invited to make prestigious guest artist appearances with the top tier musicians in this talent-rich area.

 To date, Tim has released five critically acclaimed solo albums.
 His first two albums were recorded in Boston.
 The albums “Looking Into The Sun” and “Million Stars” prompted The Boston Globe to declare “the bluesman is a true triple-threat performer, equally accomplished as an emotive vocalist, eloquent harmonica player and evocative songwriter”.